Illinois Counseling License Requirements

 While the IDFPR does not have any formal agreements with other states to offer licensure by reciprocity, it does offer licensure by endorsement to applicants who are already licensed in another state.
 To be eligible, the applicant must demonstrate that they have met similar requirements in terms of education and examination in their home state.
 If they have not completed the required coursework or exam, these conditions will need to be met before licensure by endorsement can be approved.

 What is the job outlook for counselors in Illinois compared to the nation?

-While all types of counseling jobs are projected to grow through 2026 in Illinois, the growth rates are below national averages during the same period.
-For example, substance abuse and behavioral disorder counselor jobs are projected to grow by 23.2% at the national level and only 13.1% at the state level in Illinois.
-Although this growth is lower, it may still result in the creation of 470 new jobs.
-Also, these projections do not account for regional and local trends.
+While all types of counseling jobs are projected to grow through 2030 in Illinois, the growth rates are below national averages during the same period.
+For example, substance abuse, behavioral disorder, and mental health counselor jobs are projected to grow by 22.9% at the national level and only 17.8% at the state level in Illinois.6 Although this growth is lower, it may still result in the creation of 2,240 new jobs.6 Also, these projections do not account for regional and local trends.

 1. Bureau of Labor Statistics Occupational Employment and Wages, May 2021 Substance Abuse, Behavioral Disorder, and Mental Health Counselors: https://www.bls.gov/oes/current/oes211018.htm